algrego/ufs-weather-project/README.md

-# Project Title
-Understanding Our Nation's Forecast System: A Storm in Cedar Rapids, Iowa
+# Understanding Our Nation's Forecast System: A Storm in Cedar Rapids, Iowa

-# Project Description
-The Unified Forecast System (UFS) is a community-based, coupled, comprehensive Earth modeling system.
+## The Unified Forecast System (UFS) is a community-based, coupled, comprehensive Earth modeling system.
 The [Short Range Weather Application][https://github.com/ufs-community/ufs-srweather-app/] (SRW-APP) is a development branch that targets predictions of atmospheric behavior on a limited spatial domain and on time scales from minutes to several days.

 Our nation relies on earth system models that are computationally massive, solving fluid dynamic equations across millions of grid points for hours.
 These efforts require access to NOAA's Research and Developement High Performance Computing System (RDHPCS), which are difficult to access and expensive to run.
 This project develops a **pre-executed python notebook** that can be used as a learning tool for understanding how our forecast models work even when access to high performance computers (HPCs) are not available.